Rotherhithe

 Rotherhithe has a long history as a port, with Elizabethan shipyards and working docks until the 1970s.
 In the 1980s, the area along the river was redeveloped as housing through a mix of warehouse conversions and new-build developments.
-Following the arrival of the Jubilee line in 1999 (giving quick connections to the West End and to Canary Wharf) and the London Overground in 2010 (providing a quick route to the City of London), the rest of Rotherhithe is now a gentrifying residential and commuter area, with urban regeneration progressing around Deal Porter Square, at Canada Water, where a new town centre with restaurant and retail units, as well as new residential developments, is emerging around the existing freshwater dock and transport hub.
+The Jubilee line was extended to the area in 1999, giving fast connections to the West End and to Canary Wharf; the East London underground line was converted to part of the London Overground network in 2010, which provides easy access to the City of London.
+As a result, Rotherhithe is now a gentrifying residential and commuter area, with urban regeneration progressing around Deal Porter Square at Canada Water; a new town centre with restaurant and retail units, as well as new residential developments, is emerging here around the existing freshwater dock and transport hub.

-Rotherhithe is 4.5 km east of London's centre point.
+Rotherhithe is 4.5 km east of London's centre point at Charing Cross.

 Etymology

-The name "Rotherhithe" is thought to derive from the Anglo-Saxon Hrȳðer-hȳð and it is suggested it means "landing-place for cattle".
+The name "Rotherhithe" is thought to derive from the Anglo-Saxon Hrȳðer-hȳð, meaning "landing-place for cattle".
 The first recorded use of this name was in about 1105, as Rederheia.
-Other explanations of the name have been 'Red Rose Haven' and 'rehra' (mariner's) hythe (haven or landing place).
-In the past Rotherhithe was also known as Redriff or Redriffe, however until the early 19th century, this name was applied to the whole river front from St Saviour's Dock to Bull Head Dock, this near the entrance to Surrey Water.
-On the Ordnance Survey five feet to the mile, London 1893-6 maps, Redriff appears in two places, by Beatson Street and by Nelson Dockyard to Durand's Wharf.
+In the past Rotherhithe was also pronounced and written as Redriff(e).